Julian Neal

-Julian Neal (born February 12, 2003) is an American college football cornerback for the Arkansas Razorbacks.
-He previously played for the Fresno State Bulldogs.
+Julian Neal (born February 12, 2003) is an American professional football cornerback for the Seattle Seahawks of the National Football League (NFL).
+He played college football for the Fresno State Bulldogs and the Arkansas Razorbacks and was selected by the Seahawks in the third round of the 2026 NFL draft.

 Early life

 Neal attended Mission High School in San Francisco, California, where he played wide receiver, defensive end and defensive back.
 He committed to Fresno State University to play college football.

 College career

+Fresno State

 Neal played at Fresno State from 2021 to 2024.
+In 30 games, he recorded 44 tackles and two interceptions.

+Arkansas

-In 30 games, he recorded 44 tackles and two interception.
-He originally transferred to Stanford University in December 2024 after the season before transferring again to the University of Arkansas in April 2025.
+Neal originally transferred to Stanford University in December 2024 after the season before transferring again to the University of Arkansas in April 2025.
 He became a starter at Arkansas in 2025.

+Professional career

+Neal was selected by the Seattle Seahawks with the 99th overall pick in the third round of the 2026 NFL draft.